 - the short-term bucket, with cash or secure holdings, covers near-term expenses,

-- a mid-term bucket (bonds and lower-volatility assets) to refill the short-term bucket,
+- the mid-term bucket holds bonds and low-volatility investments to refill short-term reserves,

 - a long-term bucket (growth investments) designed to outpace inflation

-Retirement Investment Planning Strategies in Laredo, TX
+Investment Strategy for Retirement Financial Planning in Laredo, TX

 Your retirement investments should blend stability with long-term growth.
-Diversify your holdings, rebalance regularly, and include inflation protectors like TIPS or real assets.
-Waiting to claim Social Security can function as a built-in, inflation-adjusted income boost.
+Diversify across asset classes, set a rebalancing cadence, and consider inflation hedges such as TIPS or real assets.
+Delaying Social Security can also act as an inflation-adjusted income hedge.
 Stay disciplined—let long-term policy guide actions, not market noise.

 Life Stage Guide to Retirement Financial Planning